 One of the benefits of having quiet time, time spent in silence, is that we gain access to our default mode network.
 This is the aspect of brain activity where we allow our minds to wander, to think deeply, to listen to our internal experience.
 All it requires is for us to move away from distractions and give ourselves quiet time to simply be present to our awareness.

 Another reason to seek out times of silence is that research has shown that two hours of silence daily can lead “…to the development of new cells in the hippocampus, a key brain region associated with learning, memory and emotion.”
 In addition to this, we know that noise pollution raises blood pressure and creates stress for both body and mind.
 According to researchers, “Just as too much noise can cause stress and tension, research has found that silence has the opposite effect, releasing tension in the brain and body.”
 These findings were reported in the Huffington Post by Carolyn Gregoire and shared by Daily Good a while back.Read More “816th Week: Return to Silence”

 This year, we focus on frequencies and on the impact of resonating with particular qualities.
 The focus for September is on affection and the possibility of resonating with the heart intention of “I choose love”.

-For those of you who prefer a meditation with images, here’s our YouTube version of this meditation:
+For those who prefer to have images with their meditation, here’s the link to the YouTube version of the meditation: